 (rendering of the Agri-Food Innovation Centre, new home for the Food Centre)

 Address: 2335 Schuyler Street, Saskatoon, SK S7M 5V1

 Expanded Services and Support of Innovation in Agriculture

 The agri-food industry is changing and growing at an exceptional rate.
-To continue to strengthen and position the industry to capture market opportunities, the Food Centre was in need of expansion.
-A new Agri-Food Innovation Centre (AFIC) with increased capabilities and capacity was required to make this happen.
+To continue to strengthen and position the industry to capture market opportunities, the Food Centre constructed a new Agri-Food Innovation Centre (AFIC) in 2017, with increased capabilities and capacity to better serve the industry.

 AFIC became a reality when the Federal and Provincial governments made a funding annoucement on February 20, 2015 to support the expansion of Saskatchewan's food and ingredient processing sector.
 More than $13 million in funding for the Food Centre to build and equip a new innovation centre was announced.
 Of the $13 million, nine million of the funding will be provided under Growing Forward 2, a federal-provincial-territorial initiative and $4.3 million from Western Economic Diversification and the remaining funds, approximately $2.5 million will come from industry investment into the Food Centre and from the Food Centre's capital replacement fund.

 On May 4, 2021 Governments of Canada and Saskatchewan announced a $2.3 million investment into our Phase 2 expansion of the Agri-Food Innovation Centre.
 This funding was part of the Canadian Agricultural Partnership (CAP).

 This expansion will consist of additional incubation suites, storage, extrusion commercialization suite, maintenance shop, and a separate facility for food and industrial (non-food) processing.